espnet/espnet/CONTRIBUTING.md

 1. We will keep the first version digit `0` until we have some super major changes in the project organization level.

-2. The second version digit will be updated when we have major updates including new functions and refactoring, and their related bug fix and recipe changes.
+2. The second version digit will be updated when we have major updates, including new functions and refactoring, and their related bug fix and recipe changes.
-   This version update will be done roughly at every half year so far (but it depends on the development plan).
+   This version update will be done roughly every half year so far (but it depends on the development plan).

-3. The third version digit will be updated when we fix serious bugs or accumulate some minor changes including recipe related changes periodically (every two months or so).
+3. The third version digit will be updated when we fix serious bugs or accumulate some minor changes, including recipe related changes periodically (every two months or so).

 ## 4 Unit testing